ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 .. note::

-  The risk appendix's description of 2-week age bins is not totally accurate;
+  The risk appendix's description of 2-week age bins is not totally accurate
-  there are two exceptions:
+  --- there are two exceptions:

+  - 2 of the 58 categories (cat2 and cat8) have an age range of 0-24 weeks.

+  - 14 of the 58 categories have a 1-week age range, either 36-37 weeks or 37-38 weeks, because 37 weeks
+    is the usual cutoff for defining "preterm birth."

+  For simplicity, we will generally refer to "500g and 2wk categories," with the understanding that there are some exceptions.
+..
   - There are two 1-week age bins, 36-37 weeks and 37-38 weeks, because 37 weeks
     is the usual cutoff for defining "preterm birth."
 14 of the 58 LBWSG categories have an age window of 1 week: cat24, cat25, cat35, cat36, cat40,